Nitrogen narcosis: Diagnosis and management

-The symptoms of narcosis may be caused by other factors during a dive: ear problems causing disorientation or nausea; early signs of oxygen toxicity causing visual disturbances; or hypothermia causing rapid breathing and shivering.
-Nevertheless, the presence of any of these symptoms should imply narcosis.
+The symptoms of narcosis may be caused by other factors during a dive: ear problems causing disorientation or nausea; early signs of oxygen toxicity causing visual disturbances; carbon dioxide toxicity caused by rebreather scrubber malfunction, excessive work of breathing, or inappropriate breathing pattern, or hypothermia causing rapid breathing and shivering.
+Nevertheless, the presence of any of these symptoms can imply narcosis.
 Alleviation of the effects upon ascending to a shallower depth will confirm the diagnosis.
 Given the setting, other likely conditions do not produce reversible effects.
-In the rare event of misdiagnosis when another condition is causing the symptoms, the initial management – ascending closer to the surface – is still essential.
+In the event of misdiagnosis when another condition is causing the symptoms, the initial management – ascending to a shallower depth – is still beneficial in most cases, as it is also the appropriate response for most of the alternative causes for the symptoms.